 The course covers:

 - Site safety and personal protective equipment (PPE)

 - Regulations and safety requirements

-- Assessing lying, windblown and broken timber and deciding on appropriate action
+- Assessing lying, partially leaning windblown and broken timber and deciding on appropriate action

 - Cutting windblown trees using appropriate techniques

 - Operating a winch to control movement of root plates